-We are accepting applications for the spring 2016 BSN-DNP program.
-The spring 2016 application deadline is September 30, 2015.
+We are accepting applications for the fall 2016 BSN-DNP program.
+The fall 2016 application deadline is April 1, 2016.
 We encourage students to apply and submit all supporting documents as soon as possible as space is limited.

 Saint Louis University School of Nursing is proud to offer the online Post BSN to DNP program.
 This program is being offered in response to the growing need for doctorally-prepared nurse clinicians/scholars and educators.
 DNP prepared professionals provide evidence-based interventions and best practices to support individuals, families, and populations, and develop systems of care, based on research utilization.

 The DNP is a practice-focused doctoral degree that educates nurses to become expert clinicians, leaders in health policy, and catalysts for improved health care delivery within an interprofessional environment.
 This online program is available to students who possess a Bachelor of Science in Nursing degree.

 The DNP curriculum provides sequencing of courses in a flexible but rational manner.
 The courses are offered online fall, spring and summer semesters.
 The program requires three campus visits to Saint Louis University.
 The first visit is a two day orientation to the university, online education and the role of the nurse practitioner.
 The second visit is a three day residency at the School of Nursing.
 During the on-campus residency, students participate in an intensive assessment and evaluation of their knowledge of curriculum content, including diagnostic reasoning, clinical assessment skills and therapeutic communication.
 Additionally, an orientation to doctoral level course work is given.
 The third visit of one-two days occurs at the end of the program to present the capstone project.
 The Post BSN to DNP requires a total of 68 credit hours beyond the BSN depending on the population specialty focus.
 The courses can be taken over a 4 to 5 year period depending on full or part-time study..